 As mentioned before, institutional education is not what it used to be.
 We’re barely preparing people for the workforce while delivering little education regarding the realities of the world.
 More importantly, education has become more of a privilege rather than a right.
 That’s primarily due to the exorbitant tuition fees of higher education bodies.

 By formulating courses on mLearning platforms, they are easier for people to gain access to them at lower prices.
 Again, they get to choose what they want to learn depending on their financial standing and needs.
 As a result, people can learn important life skills like dealing with their finances, soft skills for their job, language courses, and even cooking.

 In addition, often, mLearning courses are shorter and as mentioned bite-sized which translates to more affordable learning opportunities.

 Plus, it gives an opportunity for educators around the world to take charge of their lives.
 The mLearning platform acts as a mediator between the two.
 Teachers and trainers get to earn from the educational courses that they design, coming up with innovative ways to teach learners so that more are attracted to them.

 6. Fast Creation Times

 Following bite-sized courses, another advantage that mLearning courses offer is that content to be created at a faster rate, especially if you’re developing microlearning opportunities.
-While it depends on the curriculum, incorporating lectures, videos, text, and animations seek to decrease the expansive nature of your course for catering to the attention spans of learners (which is likely shorter than you might think).
+While it depends on the curriculum, incorporating lectures, videos, text, and animations seek to decrease the expansive nature of your course by catering to the attention spans of learners (which are likely shorter than you might think).